Claudio Recabarren Madrid—Pianist. Organist. Composer.

 His vast career as a professional musician spans decades.
 Informed by an early education from his father Moises, a fantasist pianist during the 1950’s, his own self-teaching, and private classes from Rene Reyes, teacher at the National Conservatory of Music at University of Chile, his music has bridged continents, transversed languages, and connected people across the world.

-- Wrote music and designed audio for the documentary Luces del Infinito for Planetariun University of Santiago Chile.
+- Wrote music and designed audio for the documentary Luces del Infinito for Planetarium University of Santiago Chile.

 - Wrote music for 16 chapters of Sesame Street in New York.